StrangeRanger/bash-style-guide/content/bashism.md

 fi
 ```

 **Disadvantage**: Using external commands like `grep` can be slower and less efficient.
-Additionally, it may introduce unnecessary complexity and dependencies.
+It may also introduce unnecessary complexity and dependencies.

 ---